RobertARandolph/AdmiralBumbleBee.com/_posts/2019-10-12-The-problem-with-the-Drum-Dial.md

 # Conclusion

-With these concepts in hand, you can not only better use the drum dial, but better tune drums in general.
+With these concepts in hand, you can not only better use the Drum Dial, but better tune drums in general.

 Then again, if you want a _much_ more accurate method of tuning drums, then there's [even better avenues](http://circularscience.com).

-I spent this entire article talking about _drums_ and not the _drum dial_ because understanding how drum heads operate at a _basic_ level is integral to understanding what you're measuring.
-The drum dial gives you feedback about what the drum head is doing, but you need to be able to understand the origination of the measurement and its value to the process.
+I spent this entire article talking about _drums_ and not the _Drum Dial_ because understanding how drum heads operate at a _basic_ level is integral to understanding what you're measuring.
+The Drum Dial gives you feedback about what the drum head is doing, but you need to be able to understand the origination of the measurement and its value to the process.

 Then again... if you follow my advice, you'll outgrow the Drum Dial pretty quickly.
 You'll outgrow it faster if you use one though :)

+**NOTE** - Obviously not sponsored by any company.
+I paid for this silly thing myself.

 # Meta